 When toxic exposure affects your quality of life, you may be entitled to compensation.

 The Occupational Safety and Health Administration (OSHA) has numerous guidelines in place designed to protect workers that may be exposed to toxic substances in a wide range of industries and occupations.
-Even so, there are sometimes accidents and oversights that can result in exposure to toxic substances.
+Even so, there are accidents and oversights that can result in toxic exposure to harmful substances.

 Whether exposure happens as a result of a one-time incident or over a long period of time, which is more common, illnesses may develop that seriously impact quality of life.